Naurislv/1_experiment_pg_robotics/README.md

 img = img[17:96, :]
 ```

-In future this and similar preprocessing will be replaced/remove so this algorithm might be used for different games.
+In future this and similar preprocessing will be replaced/removed so this algorithm might be used for different games.
 It's also worth to note that if we remove preprocessing - learning then with this network is much slower and it's possible that it wont peak this high.
+See 2.
+Test.

 Hyperparameters: